 Emergency medical care should be provided immediately following an electric shock.
 If the victim’s heart has stopped, a second shock from an AED can prevent death.
 Even if there are no visible injuries, the victim must see a doctor as the heart, nerves, muscle or brain can sustain serious and permanent damage from the electric current.

 Visible injuries will be treated as well.
 If it was a minor shock, the seaman may make a full recovery.
 Large shocks can leave a maritime worker severely and permanently disabled.

 Defective equipment on ships, tankers, barges, offshore oil rigs and other vessels can also cause serious electrocution injuries to seamen.
-When a seaman is injured by unsafe wiring or defective equipment onboard a vessel, he has the right to pursue a Jones Act lawsuit.
+When a seaman is injured by unsafe wiring or defective equipment aboard a vessel, he has the right to pursue a Jones Act lawsuit.
 If you have been injured by an electric shock while working aboard a vessel, you may be eligible to file a Jones Act claim for your injury.
-If you have lost a loved one to an electrocution at sea, you may be able to file for compensation under the Death on the High Seas Act.
+If you have lost a loved one to electrocution at sea, you may be able to file for compensation under the Death on the High Seas Act.

 We often tell injured workers who call us that their claim has two parts to it: